 California law requires practitioners to maintain and provide access to support forms for insurance plan members to address issues regarding their plan, services, and other related matters.
 Below are support forms for insurance plans that prt psychology, inc. either is currently contracted with or was so in the past.

 If you wish to use your out-of-network benefits, I will provide you with a superbill, which is a document you can submit to your insurance company for partial reimbursement.

-No-shows and cancellations within 48 hours of your scheduled appointment will incur a $100 fee charged directly to your credit card on file.
+Cancellations and reschedules within 48 hours of your scheduled appointment as well as no-shows will incur a $100 fee charged directly to your credit card on file.
 Please note that insurance does not typically reimburse for these fees.

 Methods of Payment Accepted for Out-of-Pocket Fees and Copays